ACEs, Toxic Stress and Youth Wellness

 Adverse Childhood Experiences

 Toxic stress occurs with strong, frequent or prolonged adversity in the absence of a buffering (emotionally responsive) adult caregiver.
 It is characterisd by disruption of brain architecture and other organ systems.
 Toxic stress can be buffered by the child having a relationship with a responsive (empathic /emotion coaching relationship style) adult.
 Toxic stress is associated with poor impulse control and difficulty with emotion regulation and executive function leading to dificulty planning and managing life experiences.
 Toxic stress is also associated with a higher risk of developing physical illnesses such as diabetes and Ischaemic Heart Disease.

 The theory put forward by Center on the Developing Child, Harvard University and The Youth Wellness Center in San Francisco is that some of the effects of toxic stress can be buffered by responsive relationships and the earlier in childhood that the exposure to the toxic stress is reduced and buffering begins, the better the outcomes.

-This seminal study has since been replicated and expanded upon globally and in August 2017 The Lancet published a paper funded by Public Health Wales and produced by The College of Health and Behavioural Sciences, Bangor University, Wales (Professor K Hughes , Professor M A Bellis eg al).
+The seminal study by Anda and Felitti has since been replicated and expanded upon globally and in August 2017 The Lancet published a paper funded by Public Health Wales and produced by The College of Health and Behavioural Sciences, Bangor University, Wales (Professor K Hughes , Professor M A Bellis eg al).
 In this international systematic review and meta analysis risk estimates for individuals (age 18 or more) with at least four ACEs were compared with those with none.
 Professor Mark Bellis published again in The Lancet 3rd September 2019 -'Life course health consequences and associated annual costs of adverse childhood experiences across Europe and North America: a systematic review and meta analysis'.
 This second paper was funded by the World Health Organization Regional Office for Europe and the findings suggest that a 10% reduction in ACE prevalence could equate to annual savings of $105 billion and that rebalancing expenditure towards ensuring safe and nurturing childhoods would be economically beneficial and relieve pressures on health-care systems.

-The conclusion drawn by the Welsh team is that having four or more ACEs is a major risk factor for many helath conditions.
+The conclusion drawn by the Welsh team is that having four or more ACEs is a major risk factor for many health conditions.
 The outcomes most strongly associated with multiple ACEs in their study represent ACE risks for the next generation (eg violence, mental illness and substance use).
 This paper authored by Professor Mark Bellis, Hughes, Perkins and Bennett in 2012 describes Violence Reduction as a Public Health issue.

 The dose dependent relationship between ACE exposure and poor health outcomes is not as clear in the Welsh meta analysis as in the original work by Felitti and Anda.
 This reflects how the data was colllected - specifically the heterogeneity in construction of the exposure variable In the Welsh study.

 EHCAP is applying the learning from these studies and from institutions such as Center on Child Development, Harvard and The Youth Wellness Centre in San Francisco.
 Through our Learning Communities we are developing bespoke Wellness Plans integrating learning from trauma informed approaches into planning for wellness.
-We are attempting to identify what works or doesn’t work for particular subgroups and to enable collisions of expertise by collaborating across differing groups and services.
+We are attempting to identify what works or doesn’t work for particular subgroups and aspire to enable collisions of expertise by collaborating across differing groups and services.
 The current project Dr Temple is working with is with Early Years services.